thirdelement/goal-getter/README.md

   - Secure registration and login
     - Werkzeug security has been used to encrypt passwords.
   - CRUD
-    - Users have ability to create, update and delete their goals as well as read/view their own and shared goals.
+    - Users have the ability to create, update and delete their goals as well as read/view their own and shared goals.
-    - Admin has the same permissions as users with additional CRUD rights for categories and shared goals.
+    - The Admin has the same permissions as users with additional CRUD rights for categories and shared goals.
   - Sharing
-    - Users have ability to share and un-share goals.
+    - Users have the ability to share and un-share goals.
   - User confirmation messages for all CRUD functions to ensure feedback at all time.
   - Defensive programming
     - Confirm Deletion
     - HTML validity reporting.
     - Comprehensive user error reporting.
-    - Way Forward tab in Add Goals form can be reached via submit button only.
+    - The Way Forward tab in Add Goals form can be reached via the submit button only.
 This ensures options are saved to database prior to presentation in drop-down list.
   - Search
     - Full search capability on the Shared Goals page for goal name and chosen course of action fields.
   - 404 error handling
-    - User kept within the site with several return links available.
+    - User are kept within the site with several return options available.
   - Datepicker
-    - jQuery Datepicker used with Add Goal form.
+    - jQuery Datepicker was used within the Add Goal form.
   - Fully editable Add Goal form.
 ### Future development
 -   Admin feature to view and edit other user non-shared goals.
 -   Account recovery and password reset using email.
--   Add additional chosen options for each goal with JS.
+-   Add function to choose additional options in the Way Forward tab.
--   Add steps for achieving each option with JS.
+-   Add function to add small steps for achieving each option.
+-   Add function to copy a goal.
 -   Graphical display to show goal progress.
 -   Pagination for Shared Goals and Profile.
 -   Messaging between site users.
 -   Use of WTForms for validation.
 -   Contact form.
+<div align="right"><a style="text-align:right" href="#contents">Go to Contents :arrow_double_up:</a></div>
 <span id="tech"></span>

 ## Technologies Used